NATO strap compatibility guide

 "Spring bars" are small metal pins which are the standard connector for watch straps.

-If you can remove the current strap and re-insert the ‘bare’ spring bars (as shown below) - your watch can use our NATO straps.
+Can you remove the current strap and re-insert the ‘bare’ spring bars (as shown below)?
+If so, your watch can use our NATO straps.

-If you can't work out how to remove the current strap the next thing to check is i your strap finishes in a straight line.
+If you can't work out how to remove the current strap the next thing to check is if your strap finishes in a straight line.
 If so - this is a good indicator that your watch uses 'spring bars' and can use after-market straps.

 This includes watches such as the Tomas Sabo "Glam Spirit" and "Divine" and "Code TS", the Marc Jaobs "classic" range, Rotary "Buckingham" range, and watches from MVMT, The Horse and Daniel Wellington.